SpecFlowOSS/SpecFlowWiki/Configuration.md

 #### `<stepAssemblies>`

-This section can be used to configure additional assemblies that contain bindings ([[external binding assemblies|Use Bindings from External Assemblies]]).
-The assembly of the SpecFlow project (the project with the the feature files) is automatically included.
-The binding assemblies have to be placed in the output folder (e.g. bin/Debug) of the SpecFlow project, for example by adding a reference to the assembly from the project too.
+This section can be used to configure additional assemblies that contain [[external binding assemblies|Use Bindings from External Assemblies]].
+The assembly of the SpecFlow project (the project containing the feature files) is automatically included.
+The binding assemblies must be placed in the output folder (e.g. bin/Debug) of the SpecFlow project, for example by adding a reference to the assembly from the project.

 The following example registers an additional binding assembly (MySharedBindings.dll).